Q-Technologies/puppet-osbaseline/README.md

 ### Manage OS Baseline
-If you want to manage the repositories as well as enforce an OS Baseline, you will need to set up some Node Classifer groups (or otherwise set a global variable with the baseline version).
+If you want to enforce an OS Baseline as well as manage the repositories, you will need to set up some Node Classifer groups (or otherwise set a global variable with the baseline version).
 If this variable is not set it will fail a Puppet run saying the baseline variable is not set.

 If using the Node Classifer, create a group that matches all the nodes you want to manage and set up a variable with the date of the